emsif84/clustering_ecommerce/README.md

 ![Cluster Distribution](assets/img/Cluster_Boxplot.png)

-Based on these distribution, the following segments can be identified:
+Based on this distribution, the following segments can be identified:

 1. Cluster 0 -> `Occasional Shopper`:
     * Recent activ